Quantum Hall effect

 The striking feature of the integer quantum Hall effect is the persistence of the quantization (i.e. the Hall plateau) as the electron density is varied.
 Since the electron density remains constant when the Fermi level is in a clean spectral gap, this situation corresponds to one where the Fermi level is an energy with a finite density of states, though these states are localized (see Anderson localization).

 The fractional quantum Hall effect is more complicated and still considered an open research problem.
 Its existence relies fundamentally on electron–electron interactions.
-In 1988, it was proposed that there was quantum Hall effect without Landau levels.
+In 1988, it was proposed that there was a quantum Hall effect without Landau levels.
 This quantum Hall effect is referred to as the quantum anomalous Hall (QAH) effect.
 There is also a new concept of the quantum spin Hall effect which is an analogue of the quantum Hall effect, where spin currents flow instead of charge currents.

 Applications

+Electrical resistance standards

 The quantization of the Hall conductance ($G_{xy}= 1/R_{xy}$) has the important property of being exceedingly precise.
-Actual measurements of the Hall conductance have been found to be integer or fractional multiples of e^{2}/h to nearly one part in a billion.
+Actual measurements of the Hall conductance have been found to be integer or fractional multiples of e^{2}/h to better than one part in a billion.
 It has allowed for the definition of a new practical standard for electrical resistance, based on the resistance quantum given by the von Klitzing constant R_{K}.
 This is named after Klaus von Klitzing, the discoverer of exact quantization.
 The quantum Hall effect also provides an extremely precise independent determination of the fine-structure constant, a quantity of fundamental importance in quantum electrodynamics.